-Everything you should know when charged with a DUI or OWI offense
+Everything you should know when charged with a Michigan DUI Offense

-Facing a DUI or OWI charge can have serious consequences, both legally and personally.
+Facing a DUI (officially labeled an ‘OWI’ in Michigan) charge can have serious consequences, both legally and personally.
 Being informed about the penalties and sanctions associated with each offense is crucial for anyone who has been charged with a drunk driving offense.

 In this post, we will explain the court sanctions and penalties that are commonly associated with each type of DUI and OWI offense in Michigan.
 Whether you are facing an OWI first offense, impaired driving, high BAC, second offense, or third offense, this guide will provide you with the necessary information to make informed decisions about how to proceed with your case.